From tree to soundboard

 Why European Spruce?

-The source of our tonewood is Swiss Alpine spruce from Graubünden.
+The source of our tonewood is Swiss Alpine spruce from Grisons.
 Our cold, mountain climate and a short growing season result in spruce trees with tight and regular annual ring growth.

-Because of its unsurpassed tonal characteristics, one type of wood has proved itself above all others in the centuries-long history of instrument making: European spruce picea abies.
-The wood has to slow-grown, light in weight and yet exhibit a high degree of stiffness.
+Because of its unsurpassed tonal characteristics, one type of wood has proved itself above all others in the centuries-long history of instrument making: European spruce, picea abies.
+The wood has to grow slowly, be light in weight and yet exhibit a high degree of stiffness.
 European spruce meets these requirements.
 Favorable damping qualities, an optimal stiffness to weight ratio, and internal friction are the criteria most sought after in good tonewood.